giony82/ElasticSearchSyncronizer/README.md

 # Elastic Search Syncronizer

 Syncronizes data in elastic search in batches.
+Suitable for applications where data changes quite often and search queries should respond fast even for large amount of data.

 ## Arhitecture

 The replication strategy is to update entities in ES in batches and not "stress" ES each time something changes in the app.
 Redis is used as the central point of syncronization so that the services can be scaled.
-This is accomplies with sorted sets.
+This is accomplies with sorted sets, without the need of paid Redis third-party libraries.

 Two solutions are considered:
  - The app layer is aware of the need to syncronize data in another system.
 This suits best new projects where ES is considered from the beginning.